prelert/engine-python/README.md

 and an informative error message reminds us to configure some detectors next time.
 For more information on the possible error codes see the Engine API documentation.

-Once we have a properly configured job we can upload data to it first let's revisit the configuration.
+Once we have a properly configured job we can upload data to it first let's revisit part of the configuration.

-    "dataDescription" : {"fieldDelimiter":",", "timeField":"time", "timeFormat"="yyyy-MM-dd HH:mm:ssX"}
+    "dataDescription" : {"fieldDelimiter":",", "timeField":"time", "timeFormat"="yyyy-MM-dd\'T\' HH:mm:ssX"}

-This line specifies that our data is in a delimited format (the default), the fields are separated by ',' and there is a field 'time' containing a timestamp in the Java SimpleDateFormat 'yyyy-MM-dd'T'HH:mm:ssX'.
+This line specifies that our data is in a delimited format (the default), the fields are separated by ',' and there is a field 'time' containing a timestamp in the Java SimpleDateFormat 'yyyy-MM-dd'T'HH:mm:ssX' equivalent to ISO 8601.

 Here's an example of the data:
 > airline,responsetime,sourcetype,time